 A forced savings account will help make you rich over time.
 It forces you to save versus relying on your own discipline to do the right thing.
-A mortgage is exactly this.
+A mortgage is exactly this, a forced savings account.
 Every month you pay your mortgage means a portion of principal gets paid down.
 This forced savings account builds you a ton of equity over time.

 Mortgage As A Forced Savings Account

 Back in 2000 and 2007, many investors were cocky, much like investors were in 2021.
 Then, of course, a bear market wiped out tremendous gains, reminding my why I prefer real estate over stocks.